ECHOEProject/echoe/doc/documentation.md

 % ECHOE Documentation
-% Paul Langeslag^[The section on [Rhetorical Markup] was contributed by Bente Offereins.]
+% Paul Langeslag^[With a section on [Rhetorical Markup] contributed by Bente Offereins.]
 % revision of \today

 <!---